GuiMarques98/fix10/DOCUMENT.md

 At the end of this section, the generated registry file is finally applied with `reg import`.

 # Legacy Bootloader & Safe Mode
 This command enables the "legacy" Windows 7 boot loader and boot menu options in Windows 10.
-While this may slow down the startup process by a second or two, it readds the ability to enter the boot menu directly with F8 and use it to enter Safe Mode, which makes the change welcome in the case Safe Mode will become necessary in order to fix an issue.
+While this may slow down the startup process by a second or two, it brings back the ability to enter the boot menu directly with F8 and use it to enter Safe Mode, which makes the change welcome in the case Safe Mode will become necessary in order to fix an issue.

 # Uninstall OneDrive
 These two commands run the 32-bit and 64-bit editions of OneDriveSetup.exe with the /uninstall flag, effectively uninstalling OneDrive from the machine, since most users will not have a use for it, and Microsoft is known to advertise OneDrive with notifications as well as in the File Explorer.